 If you choose “Search automatically for drivers,” Windows 11 will scan your system’s driver files, and if it finds them, it will install them automatically and ask you to restart your PC.

 However, if you see “The best drivers for your device are already installed,” you can further search for updated drivers by clicking the “Search for updated drivers on Windows Update” button.
-It will open the Settings > Windows Update.
+It will open Settings > Windows Update.

-When you choose “Browse my computer for drivers,” you can browse for a location where you have stored new driver files by clicking the
+When you choose “Browse my computer for drivers,” you can browse for a location where you have stored new driver files by clicking the Browse button and following the on-screen steps.
+Alternatively, you can click the “Let me pick from a list of available drivers on my computer” option.

 If Windows recognizes the drivers you browsed for or selected “Let me pick from a list of available drivers on my computer, “Windows will show a list of compatible drivers you can choose from for your device.
-Select an item in the list and click the
+Select an item in the list and click the Next button.

 If you see “The best drivers for your device are already installed,” no update is necessary.
 Otherwise, the drivers will be installed if newer than the old ones available.
 You should see on the screen, “Windows has successfully updated your drivers.”